nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 There are several reasons why NKG validates Gateway API resources:

-- *Robustness*, to gracefully handle invalid resources.
+- *Robustness*: to gracefully handle invalid resources.
-- *Security*, to prevent malicious input from propagating to the NGINX configuration.
+- *Security*: to prevent malicious input from propagating to the NGINX configuration.
-- *Correctness*, to conform to the Gateway API specification for handling invalid resources.
+- *Correctness*: to conform to the Gateway API specification for handling invalid resources.

 Ultimately, the goal is to ensure that NGINX continues to handle traffic even if invalid Gateway API resources were created.